Countrywide rallies blast Indian move against Kashmiris

 Ag APP

+Jamaat-e-Islami, on the appeal of its ameer Senator Sirajul Haq, organised countrywide protest rallies to express solidarity with the people of Kashmir.

-LAHORE: Jamaat-e-Islami leaders took out a rally from the Egerton Road which marched towards the Press Club, led by party’s Secretary General Ameerul Azim.
-Holding placards and banners inscribed with slogans condemning the Indian decision to revoke Article 370 and urging the government to go to any extent against this hostile move, a large number of people from all walks of life participated in the rally besides the JI workers.
+LAHORE: Jamaat-e-Islami leaders took out a rally from Egerton Road which marched towards Press Club, led by party’s Secretary General Ameerul Azim.

-Ameerul Azeem demanded the PTI government announce formation of expat Kashmir government in AJK and include all Kashmiri leadership into it.
-The government, he said, should consult the Hurriyat leadership on the matter and then approach the world community for the recognition of the proposed Kashmir government.

-Demonstrations were also held by other organisations, including the All Pakistan Clerks Association (APCA) and trade organisations at Egerton Road, Lahore Press Club and Ferozepur Road.
-Meanwhile, JI vice ameer Dr Farid Paracha in a statement termed the Indian move to scrap the Article 370 a global crime and constitutional terrorism.

-Also, Jamaat-e-Islami staged a demonstration against the Indian atrocitieson innocent people of held Kashmir.
-JI leader Dr Safdar Hashmi said the whole nation was concerned over the grave situation in Indian-occupied Kashmir.

-GUJRANWALA: Various religious, political and social organisations on Tuesday held rallies to demonstrate solidarity with Kashmiri people on the GT Road, Gujranwala.
+GUJRANWALA: Various religious, political and social organisations Tuesday held rallies to demonstrate solidarity with Kashmiri people on GT Road, Gujranwala.
 The participants were holding banners inscribed with slogans against India.

 Meanwhile, activists of Pakistan Muslim League-N and Kashmir Ittehad Group also took out a joint rally to express solidarity with Kashmiris.
 The rally was led by former deputy mayor Muhammad Amin Butt and Chaudhry Bahadur Ali, Kashmir Ittehad Group chairman.